Honda Odyssey (North America): Third generation (RL3/4; 2005)

-Honda introduced the third generation Odyssey for the 2005 model year.
+Honda introduced the third generation of the Odyssey for the 2005 model year.
 It grew in width and weight but retained the previous generation's length and interior space.

 Honda introduced the ACE body engineering to the third generation Odyssey, which was later used on the eighth generation Civic.
 Side-curtain airbags and electronic stability control are included in all models.
 Both features were previously unavailable.

-This generation returned the power moonroof to the Odyssey on the EX-L trim.
+Trim levels included LX, EX, EX-L, and Touring.
+The Touring trim level was new for this generation, being the most feature and luxury package, incorporated features such as special "Touring" badging right below the "Odyssey" logo, run-flat tires, power tailgate, power adjustable pedals, memory seats, and chrome tailgate and sliding door interior handle trim.

+This generation, EX-L model could be upgraded with either a DVD Entertainment System or a DVD Entertainment and Navigation System bundle and returned the power moonroof.
 Additional features included integrated sunshades in the rear doors, windows that roll down in the second row, and the third row 'Magic Seat' was changed from a straight bench design to a split 60/40 design to allow for variable folding.
-The headrests could now be left in place when tumbling the rear seat.
+The headrests could be left in place when tumbling the rear seat.
 Some notable features of the redesign were dual glove boxes and an in-floor lazy susan storage compartment, located in the previous generation's spare tire well.
 Third generation models offered a dashboard-mounted shifter, instead of a column-mounted shifter.
 The second row bucket seats do not fold into the floor.
-A 'Plus-One' jump seat was standard on EX models and above for an eighth passenger.
-Touring models came with a center storage compartment.
+A 'Plus-One' jump seat was standard on EX and EX-L models for an eighth passenger.
+Touring model came with a center storage compartment.

-Engine power was increased to 255 hp (re-rated to 244 hp by the new SAE J1349 guidelines, and used in 2006+ model descriptions), and the EX-L and Touring models received Honda's VCM, or Variable Cylinder Management system.
+Engine power was increased to 255 hp (re-rated to 244 hp by the new SAE J1349 guidelines, and used in 2006+ model descriptions), the EX-L and Touring models comes with i-VTEC engine that includes Honda's cylinder deactivation system called Variable Cylinder Management or VCM.
 This enabled this van to receive U.S. Environmental Protection Agency (EPA) fuel economy ratings of 20 mpgus/28 mpgus for the 2005 model year.
-(19 mpgus/25 mpgus for non VCM equipped LX and EX models.)
-These numbers were re-rated in 2007, bringing numbers to 17/25 for VCM equipped models, and 16/23 for non VCM equipped models.
+(19 mpgus/25 mpgus for non VCM equipped LX and EX models) These numbers were re-rated in 2007, bringing numbers to 17/25 for VCM equipped models, and 16/23 for non VCM equipped models.
+Models equipped with i-VTEC and VCM engine (EX-L and Touring) uses a H5 transmission with lower ratio for fourth and fifth gears, boosting acceleration during high-speed travel.
+These ratios expand the range of the three-cylinder mode that dramatically enhances fuel economy, thereby realizing both powerful acceleration and low fuel consumption.
 Acceleration was slightly slower than generation two models.
 It was rated top pick in minivan category in Consumer Reports 2005 annual auto issue.